SiddheshDalvi07/NimapApi/README.md

    Open your web browser or API client (such as Postman) and navigate to `http://127.0.0.1:8000/api/`

+Visit `http://127.0.0.1:8000/admin` to access the Django admin panel.

+## Usage Instructions

+### Create Users

+- **Step 1**: Log in to the Django admin panel at `http://127.0.0.1:8000/admin` using your superuser credentials.
+- **Step 2**: Navigate to the **Users** section and create multiple users as needed.

+### Login and Logout

+- **Login**: Use the login page at `http://127.0.0.1:8000/login` to log in with your user credentials.
+- **Logout**: To log out, visit the logout URL directly at `http://127.0.0.1:8000/logout`.

+## Note

+Ensure that you have created multiple users through the Django admin panel.
+These users can then log in via the login page, and they can access the API endpoints as per their permissions.

 ## Validation Rules

 - **Unique Project Names**: A client cannot have two projects with the same name.
 A `ValidationError` will be raised if you try to create or update a project with a duplicate name for the same client.